JuliaEarth/GeoStats.jl/docs/src/data.md

 `Meshes.domain` and `Meshes.values` is compatible with the framework and can be used in geostatistical workflows.

-Please ask in our community channel if you need help implementing custom geospatial data types.
+Please ask in our community channel if you need help implementing custom geospatial data.